esp-idf-lib/template-component/TEMPLATE_README.md

 1. Choose [Public] in [Choose visibility].
 1. Click [Create repository]

-Visit the GitHub repository.
-Click [Actions].
-There should be no failures.

 ### Clone the repository

 Clone the new repository as usual.